entegral/gobox/README.md

 #### MonoLink

-`MonoLink`, an augmentation of the `Row` type, segregates seldom-accessed `Row` fields into a separate database partition, using an `Entity0` base entity.
-With keys derived from the `Row` type’s keys, accessing `MonoLink` data is straightforward.
-However, `MonoLink` is not typically the primary access point for `Row` data.
-While direct querying of `MonoLink` data is feasible, it is primarily a cost-effective solution for infrequently accessed `Row` fields.
+`MonoLink`, an augmentation of the `Row` type, segregates slices of data that relate to the base `Row` type into their own separate database partitions, using an `Entity0` base entity.
+With keys derived from the `Row` type’s keys, accessing `MonoLink` data is straightforward when using the FindLinks helpers of the `dynamo` package.
+Since MonoLinks' keys are derrived from the keys of a base type, they can usually be fetched concurrently and/or independently of each other, making your dynamo queries smaller and more specific/targeted.

 #### DiLink